 Curricula in the MPH program prepares students to work with underserved and at-risk populations in various settings.

 Health promotion professionals are trained in: epidemiology and biostatistics, community health analysis, health-related behavior and the behavior change process, educational processes, program planning, implementation and evaluation, environmental health, research, administration, health communication and social marketing, community mobilization, international health practice and policy advocacy.

-One graduate degree is offered through the Department of Health Science: the Master of Public Health—MPH.
+One graduate degree is offered through the Department of Public Health: the Master of Public Health—MPH.

 Fax: (801) 422-0004

 Chair: Carl L. Hanson Graduate Coordinator: Benjamin Crookston